 SuperHeroFilterclass that will be used in our HTTP communication to add a header to the HTTP Response:

-The client-side tests are not so common, they are useful when you want to verify that an indirect request has been made: you mock the server behavior and then you call some code (on your side) that indirectly will perform a request to that server.
-That’s exactly what you want to test, that the request has been made and the contents of your request were made, you don’t care about the response since you mocked it.
-Too bad there are not many good examples of this.
+The client-side tests are not so common, they are useful when you want to verify the request composition and actions.
+In these tests, you mock the server behavior and then you call some code (on your side) that indirectly will perform a request to that server.
+That’s exactly what you want to test, you want to verify that there was a request and the contents of that request.
+You don’t care about the response contents (you mocked that part).
+Unfortunately, there are not many good examples of this.
 Even if you check the official examples, they are not so helpful (see the Javadoc comments).
-Anyways, the important idea here is that they can be used when you’re writing a client application and you want to verify the requests from your side to the outside world.
+Anyway, the important idea here is that they can be used when you’re writing a client application and you want to verify the requests from your side to the outside world.

 We’ll focus on server-side Tests, which are the ones to verify how the server logic works.
-In this case, the requests are normally mocked, and you want to check how your server logic reacts.
+In this case, you normally mock the requests, and you want to check how your server logic reacts.
 These kind of tests are tightly related to the Controller layer in your application since it’s the part of Spring that takes care of handling the HTTP requests.

 If we zoom inside server-side tests, there are two main strategies we can identify in Spring: writing Controller tests using the MockMVC approach, or making use of RestTemplate.
-The first strategy (MockMVC) should be your preferred one if you want to code a real Unit Test, while RestTemplate should be used if you intend to write an Integration Test.
+You should favor the first strategy (MockMVC) if you want to code a real Unit Test, whereas you should make use of RestTemplate if you intend to write an Integration Test.
 The reason is that with MockMVC we can fine-grain our assertions for the Controller.
 RestTemplate, on the other hand, will use the Spring’s WebApplicationContext (partly or fully, depends on using the Standalone mode or not).
 Let’s explain these two strategies in more detail.

 We can test directly our Controller logic without needing a web server to be running.
 That’s what I call inside-server testing, and it’s closer to the definition of a Unit Test.
 To make it possible, you need to mock the entire web server behavior, so somehow you’re missing parts to be tested in our application.
 But don’t worry, because those parts can be perfectly covered with an Integration Test.